Associational Discrimination Under the ADA: What Employers Need to Know

 Reminders for Employers

-Q: Does the ADA require employers to accommodate caregiving responsibilities?
+Does the ADA require employers to provide a reasonable accommodation for caregiving responsibilities?

-A: No. The ADA prohibits discrimination based on association with a person who has a disability, but it does not require employers to provide accommodations—such as modified schedules or light duty—based on an employee’s caregiving responsibilities.
+No. The ADA prohibits discrimination based on association with a person who has a disability, but it does not require employers to provide a reasonable accommodation—such as modified schedules or light duty—based on an employee’s caregiving responsibilities.
 Employers must avoid adverse actions rooted in bias, but they are not obligated to adjust working conditions to support caregiving.